Rules & Resources

 HEALTH & SAFETY GUIDELINES

 - In the case of an emergency, please contact the nearest staff member for help.
 There are medics onsite who are fully equipped to deal with all situations.
-For more information on Festival Resources available to support you, please visit the Festival Resources page.
+For more information on Festival Resources that are available for support, please visit the Festival Resources page.

 - The festival is outdoors.
 Please come prepared for any weather.
 This includes sun hats and sunscreen, sweaters, raincoats, and sturdy shoes.
 For details on how to prepare for Electric Forest, please check out Tips from the Forest Family.

-- Please note location of exits, information points, first aid areas, and water refill stations when the map is released.
-Please visit your Neighborhood Pod when you arrive to get oriented!
+- Note location of exits, information points, first aid areas, and water refill stations when the map is released.

 - Please cooperate with staff, security, and police.
 They are there to help make sure that everyone has a good time.